jupl/btc-angular/README.md

 3. If working on development, install Jake.
 4. Open a terminal window and navigate to the project directory.
 5. Execute the command `npm install` to install all package dependencies.
-6. If server is not going to just serve static assets, run the `add:serverextras` task.

 ## Notes